Annual Security and Fire Safety Report

 students and employees.

-This report includes statistics for the Anchorage campus, the Aviation Technology Complex, the Chugiak-Eagle River campus, the Kenai Peninsula College - Kachemak Bay campus, the Kenai Peninsula College - Kenai River campus, Kodiak College, Matanuska-Susitna College, and Prince William Sound College, and the University Center.
+This report includes statistics for the Anchorage campus, the Aviation Technology Complex, the Chugiak-Eagle River campus, the Kenai Peninsula College - Kachemak Bay campus, the Kenai Peninsula College - Kenai River campus, Kodiak College, Matanuska-Susitna College, Prince William Sound College, and the University Center.